Josh Jung Player Props: Rangers vs. Orioles

-On Saturday, Josh Jung (hitting .385 in his past 10 games) and the Texas Rangers play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
-First pitch is at 4:05 PM ET.
+On Sunday, Josh Jung (.476 on-base percentage in past 10 games, 151 points above season-long percentage) and the Texas Rangers face the Baltimore Orioles, whose starting pitcher will be Kyle Bradish.
+First pitch is at 1:35 PM ET.

 Josh Jung Game Info & Props vs. the Orioles